UffizziCloud/docs/docs/references/compose-spec.md

 !!!
 Warning

-    The options 'source' and 'target' are required for a long syntax.
-Therefore anonymous volume can't be define for a long syntax.
+    The 'source' and 'target' options are required for the long syntax.
+Therefore you can't use long syntax with anonymous volumes.

 ### **x-uffizzi-continuous-previews**